hlemcke/formatus/README.md

 ## Features

 * Runs on all platforms
-* Supports multiple top-level and inline formats
+* Supports multiple section and inline formats
 * Small and easy to use
 * No dependencies to other packages
+* Includes a viewer for the formatted text

 ## Getting started